wp-plugins/fv-antispam/readme.txt

 = I have a problem with my Filled in forms and I suspect it's caused by your plugin =

 When you are logged in you should see a notice above each protected Filled in form.
 You will also see a warning in wp-admin Dashboard if there is any conflict with your Filled in forms.

+= Which Comment Preview plugins do you recommend to use with FV Antispam? =

+[Live Comment Preview](http://wordpress.org/extend/plugins/live-comment-preview/) works, but you have to change the textarea ID in the live-comment-preview.php file on line 124.
+You can find out that the ID is by looking into the source code of the page with comment form on it.
+It will be an unique string of seemingly random numbers and letters like “a7391152e”, so use that.

+[jQuery Comment Preview](http://dimox.net/jquery-comment-preview-wordpress-plugin/) is not so lightweight as the Live Comment Preview, but you can set the ID in options, so you don’t have to edit files.